StreamX Command Line Interface (CLI)

 Container logs of the running StreamX Mesh containers might also be helpful.

-Tracing information is available through Jaeger, which is part of the StreamX observability.
+Tracing information is available through Grafana, which is part of the StreamX observability.

 License